BaderLab/Multiscale_human_liver_vEM/README.md

 ### 2. Organelle Segmentation

 Organelle segmentation was performed using [nnUNet](https://github.com/MIC-DKFZ/nnUNet) with pretraining and fine-tuning.
-Pretrained model checkpoints for all segmented organelles are available on [Zenodo](https://zenodo.org/uploads/17360859).
+Trained model checkpoints for all segmented organelles are available on [Zenodo](https://zenodo.org/uploads/17360859).

 ### 3. Mitochondrial Morphology Feature Extraction